The Sea Holds Many Secrets

 image image image

 We are over five hundred nautical miles from the nearest speck of land.
-A lone wandering albatross and I share the early evening as the gentle swell of the fog soaked Atlantic Ocean laps against the bow of the ship.
+A lone wandering albatross and I share the early evening as the gentle swell of the fog-soaked Atlantic Ocean laps against the bow of the ship.
 The mournful fog horn echoes a call no other ship will ever hear.

-While I spare a thought for all who were lost to the sea, I’m especially mindful after recent news reports of those enduring wretched suffering right now, adrift on a sea of misery.
-People driven to desperation seeking refuge in an uncaring world.
+While I spare a thought for all who were lost to the sea, I’m especially mindful after recent news reports of those enduring wretched suffering right now, adrift in a sea of misery.
+People are driven to desperation seeking refuge in an uncaring world.
 Their journey is so different from my own.

 As well as the buffet, there is a smorgasbord of people.
 Juan, the mysterious South American financier who claims to be on his 132 cruise and his 12 Atlantic crossing.
-Vera the elderly Eastern European with enough disposable income to splurge $18,000 on a diamond encrusted bracelet for her terrier Trixie.
-Then there’s Julia, a travel writer with a major American newspaper traveling incognito so as to get the real story on shipboard life.
+Vera the elderly Eastern European with enough disposable income to splurge $18,000 on a diamond-encrusted bracelet for her terrier Trixie.
+Then there’s Julia, a travel writer with a major American newspaper traveling incognito to get the real story on shipboard life.
 “If they were to actually find out who I was, I would suddenly find complimentary bottles of Champagne in my Stateroom.”

 And you thought your job was tough!

 Wealth and privilege are evident on board ship and just like in other areas of life subtle exclusion is used to keep the chattering classes at bay.
-Formal dress requirements: Dinner jacket or tuxedo with tie for Gentlemen, evening or cocktail dress for ladies is required at dinner, less well dressed passengers are provided with an alternative option but must use other areas of the ship out of respect for their fellow guests.
+Formal dress requirements: Dinner jacket or tuxedo with a tie for Gentlemen, evening or cocktail dress for ladies is required at dinner, less well-dressed passengers are provided with an alternative option but must use other areas of the ship out of respect for their fellow guests.

 Looking forward to docking in Southampton UK tomorrow and getting back on the bikes.